Skip to main content

 1. Use Logging: The fluent API approach (Method 2) provides the best logging and debugging experience

-2. Set Reasonable Timeouts: Always limit the number of attempts to prevent infinite loops
+2. Set Reasonable Timeouts: Set the number of attempts to balance search time and robustness

 3. Add Pauses: Include pauses between clicks to allow the UI to respond

-4. Consider State Management: In a state-based automation framework, clickUntilFound might trigger a state transition
+4. Consider State Management: Since it includes Find operations, clickUntilFound might add a new active state

 This modular approach makes it easy to create custom complex behaviors while maintaining the benefits of type safety and clear intent provided by the ActionConfig architecture.